Mahdi-Moosa/brac_bank_credit_card_statement_ETL/README.md

 **Running script on all PDF statements (using Windows batch script)**
 - Put the bat file in the same folder as the python script and all pdf files.
-- Modify the bat file - provide your own conda environment that can works with the statement.
+- Modify the bat file - provide your own conda environment that can works with the script.